oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

 ### Prerequisites

 - This lab requires completion of the first two labs in the **Contents** menu on the left.

+## Task 1: How to use AI models with data in Autonomous Database
+Let's start

+select *
+from v_customer_support;
+with task as
+(
+    select 'Summarize the support chat in 3 sentences.
+Also return the customer sentiment' as task_details from dual
+)
+select
+json_object(
+    task_details,
+    support_chat
+    ) as prompt
+from v_customer_support, task;

 ## Task 1: Create the Business Logic